Overcoming the Incentive Collapse Paradox

 \section{Abstract}

 AI-assisted task delegation is increasingly common, yet human effort in such systems is costly and typically unobserved.
 Recent work by \citet{bastani2025human,sambasivan2021everyone} shows that accuracy-based payment schemes suffer from incentive collapse: as AI accuracy improves, sustaining positive human effort requires unbounded payments.
-We study this problem in a budget-constrained principal-agent framework with strategic human agents whose output accuracy depends on unobserved effort.
-We propose a sentinel-auditing payment mechanism that enforces a strictly positive and controllable level of human effort at finite cost, independent of AI accuracy.
+We study this phenomenon in a budget-constrained principal-agent framework with strategic human agents whose output accuracy depends on unobserved effort.
+Our first contribution is a general impossibility result showing that incentive collapse is not merely a limitation of simple linear payments, but arises for any payment rule based only on observed task accuracy.
+To overcome this barrier, we propose a sentinel-auditing payment mechanism that enforces a strictly positive and controllable level of human effort at finite cost, independent of AI accuracy.
 Building on this incentive-robust foundation, we develop an incentive-aware active statistical inference framework that jointly optimizes (i) the auditing rate and (ii) active sampling and budget allocation across tasks of varying difficulty to minimize the final statistical loss under a single budget.
-Experiments demonstrate improved cost–error tradeoffs relative to standard active learning and auditing-only baselines.
+Experiments demonstrate improved cost-error tradeoffs relative to standard active learning and auditing-only baselines.